Push Ups / Press Ups – Bodyweight Strength Workouts

 Push ups (a.k.a. press ups) are one of the core bodyweight exercises.
 They are often overlooked by people looking to improve strength and conditioning, even though they are the staple exercise in the military and martial arts school.
 Push ups can strengthen the back, shoulders, triceps and forearms.
 Push ups are common in both traditional Eastern exercises as well as Western fitness routines.

 Many yoga asanas (postures) appear in push up variations, such as the plank (the standard starting position with straight arms and back), the cobra and downward dog.
-Indian push ups are known as baithaks, and are similar to the Chinese press-ups practised in many traditional Chinese martial arts clubs.

 Press ups can be modified to suit people of all strengths, from press ups against a wall (not actually a push up, more a push away), to three-quarter push ups, which are done on the knees rather than the tips of the toes; push ups on stability balls, either with hands or feet on the ball; to the most extreme, handstand push ups.
 These are usually done with the feet against a supporting wall.
 Some martial artists have demonstrated one handed handstand push ups.